 Early termination clause:

 Check your lease agreement for any early termination clauses that may allow you to break your lease without significant penalties.
 Some leases have provisions that allow termination for specific reasons, such as job relocation or medical emergencies.
-If you believe your situation fits into one of these clauses, discuss it with your landlord and provide any necessary documentation to support your case.

 Exploring alternative solutions shows your commitment to fulfilling your lease obligations and finding a positive resolution for both parties involved.
 Communication is key in these discussions, so be open, transparent, and willing to compromise to reach a mutually beneficial solution that minimizes any negative impact on your credit.